Starlight Kid

-Starlight Kid (スターライト・キッド, Sutāraito Kiddo) is a Japanese professional wrestler currently signed to World Wonder Ring Stardom, where she is a former High Speed Champion.
-She became the first wrestler to wear her mask full-time in Stardom as part of her luchadora persona.
+Starlight Kid (スターライト・キッド, Sutāraito Kiddo) is a Japanese professional wrestler.
+She is signed to World Wonder Ring Stardom where she is the leader of Neo Genesis and a former Wonder of Stardom Champion.

+She is also a former one-time High Speed Champion, two-time Artist of Stardom Champion, one-time and inaugural Future of Stardom Champion, one-time Goddesses of Stardom Champion and one-time and inaugural New Blood Tag Team Champion.
+She is the first wrestler to wear her mask full-time in Stardom as part of her luchadora persona.
 Greatly influenced by Lucha libre, Starlight Kid has followed Mexican tradition for masked wrestlers, so her real name is not a matter of public record.